How to Become a Machine Learning Engineer

 As a Machine Learning Engineer, you’ll work to apply algorithms to different codebases so experience in software development is perfect for a resume for this position.
-Basically, the perfect blend of math, statistics, web development, will give you the background you need – once you have a grasp of these concepts, you’ll be equipped to apply to Machine learning Engineering jobs.
+Basically, the perfect blend of math, statistics, and web development will give you the background you need – once you have a grasp of these concepts, you’ll be equipped to apply to Machine learning Engineering jobs.

 If you don’t have that experience, you can still work toward a career in machine learning.
 First, you’ll need to first understand basic machine learning methods and the tools required to implement, use, and optimize machine learning algorithms.
-Many people opt to complete a data science bootcamp or machine learning course to fast-track learn these fundamentals and work toward a job as a Machine Learning Engineer.
+Many people opt to complete a data science bootcamp or machine learning course to fast-track learning these fundamentals and work toward a job as a Machine Learning Engineer.

 How to become a Machine Learning Engineer in six steps.